angular/angular/aio/content/tutorial/toh-pt5.md

 section of the [Routing & Navigation](guide/router) page, the `Router` manages the observables it provides and localizes the subscriptions.
-The subscriptions are cleaned up when the component is destroyed, protecting against memory leaks, so you don't need to unsubscribe from the route `paramMap` `Observable`.
+The subscriptions are cleaned up when the component is destroyed, protecting against memory leaks, so you don't need to unsubscribe from the route `params` `Observable`.

 </div>